Skip to main content

 loss = criterion(output, y)

-# Backward pass with scaling
+# Backward pass with loss scaling to prevent gradient underflow

 scaler.scale(loss).backward()